rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

         break;
 }
 ```
-which fixes the issue, as seen in the logs:
+which solves the issue, as seen in the logs:
 ```
     0 bytes stack frame, 0 bytes spill stores, 0 bytes spill loads ptxas info    : Used 24 registers, used 0 barriers, 512 bytes cmem[0]
 ```
-Now, comparing the ncu reports [sample-4.ncu-rep](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/code-sample/code-sample/sample-4.ncu-rep), [sample-4-fixed.ncu-rep](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/code-sample/code-sample/sample-4-fixed.ncu-rep) we can see that:
+Now, comparing the `ncu` reports [sample-4.ncu-rep](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/code-sample/code-sample/sample-4.ncu-rep), [sample-4-fixed.ncu-rep](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/code-sample/code-sample/sample-4-fixed.ncu-rep) we can see that:

 - The fixed version is 32% faster (6.98ms vs 10.37 ms).
 - Both compute and memory pipelines are used much more effectively in the fixed version (see SOL section).
-- The warps are much less stalled for "stall long scoreboard" i.e. in this case waiting on local memory dependency for the fixed version.
+- The warps are much less stalled for *"Stall long scoreboard"* i.e. on local memory dependency in this case.
 - The memory workload analysis allows to track local memory usage.
 For the fixed version, it's 0, -100% !
 ![alt text](image-17.png)

-**Figure 8:** Memory workload analysis for sample-4-fixed.ncu-rep, with sample-4.ncu-rep as a baseline.
+**Figure 10:** Memory workload analysis for sample-4-fixed.ncu-rep, with sample-4.ncu-rep as a baseline.
 Zoom on Kernel <-> L1 interactions.

 - We also see that the L1 cache is much less used (-92%) in the fixed version, because local memory resides in the L1 cache.
 - Lastly, the source view allows to track the line(s) responsible for local memory usage:
 ![alt text](image-16.png)
-**Figure 9:** Local memory usage localization in ncu's source view for [sample-4.ncu-rep](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/code-sample/code-sample/sample-4.ncu-rep).
+**Figure 11:** Local memory usage localization in `ncu`'s source view for [sample-4.ncu-rep](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/code-sample/code-sample/sample-4.ncu-rep).

-As you can see, there are many ways to detect stack usage, at compile time with the right flags, or in ncu.
+As you can see, there are many ways to detect stack usage, at compile time with the right flags, or in `ncu`.
 This is also the case for register spilling, as detailed in the next section.

 ### Avoid register spilling
-Register spilling happens when threads are requiring too much registers, so much so that it hinders *occupancy* in such an extreme way that the compiler decides to "spill" the memory that should initially be in registers, into slow local memory.
+Register spilling happens when threads are requiring too much registers, so much so that it would hinders *occupancy* in such an extreme way that the compiler decides to "spill" the memory that should initially be in registers, into slow local memory.
 Therefore, advices on improving occupancy by reducing per-thread register usage will help avoiding register spilling.
-As a result, we refer to the next section as the advices will coincides.
+As a result, we refer to the the "[How to reduce per-thread register usage](#how-to-reduce-per-thread-register-usage)" section as the advices will coincides.
 You can also play with [launch_bounds](https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html?highlight=launch%2520bounds#launch-bounds) to avoid register spilling, at the cost of occupancy, but his is beyond the scope of this tutorial.

+**Note:** If register spilling was always bad, CUDA would not allow it.
+It might be useful sometimes but in my limited experience I could always get rid of it and get good performances.

+#### Profiler diagnosis
+Register spilling is detected the exact same way than stack usage.
+It can be detected at compile time, it appears as local memory transactions in the memory workload analysis and shows up in the source view too.

-## 3. Improve occupancy
+## 3. Understand and improve occupancy

 ### Refresher on occupancy

 #### What is occupancy
 Let's start by a short refresher on occupancy.
 But for the n-th time, consider looking at [the 1h30 lecture by Athena Elfarou (Nvidia)](https://www.nvidia.com/en-us/on-demand/session/gtc24-s62191/).
-As we saw in the introduction's refresher, threads reside on the GPU's SM as warps of 32.
-Each SM can host a maximum given number of active warps, e.g. 48 for my RTX 6000 Ada GPU (depends on the so-called compute capability of the GPU, e.g. the SM's version).
+As we saw in the introduction's [refresher](#refresher-software-hardware-concepts-in-cuda), threads reside on the GPU's SMs as warps of 32.
+Each SM can host a maximum given number of active warps, e.g. 48 for my RTX 6000 Ada GPU.
+This maximum hardware value depends on the so-called compute capability of the GPU, e.g. the SM's version.
 The occupancy of a kernel is the average measured ratio of active warps per SM to the maximum hardware value.
 Discrepancies between the two happen because each SM only has a limited amount of:

 - registers that it can share among threads,
 - shared memory (hardware L1 cache) that it can share among threads,